 - Are you doing everything you can to have extraordinary customer service?

-- Are you continually looking for ways to better serve your customers?
-To create new revenue streams?
+- Are you continually looking for ways to better serve your restaurant customers?
+To create new revenue streams for your restaurant?

 - Do you have an upsell program?